- Transport for London (UK) is adopting an increasingly data-driven approach to road network management

 Before RapidMiner: many manual steps to prep data for optimization

-For example, Operational Analysis developed an algorithm to analyse the patterns in sequential journey times along a given stretch of road, in order to estimate the amount of
+For example, Operational Analysis developed an algorithm to analyze the patterns in sequential journey times along a given stretch of road, in order to estimate the amount of

 delay being generated by different causes.
 The bespoke algorithm itself was written in R, but the process of extracting, reformatting and manipulating the data to be fed into it, and of aggregating and displaying its results, was a manual and time-consuming process using many different software packages.
 Running the whole 42-step process would take one of the team’s data scientists a full day of effort.